A short introduction to secrecy and verifiability for elections: Closing remarks

 We have explored the fundamental properties that are necessary to ensure that election schemes behave as expected.
 The exploration reveals how our understanding of those expectations has evolved, culminating in the emergence of formal, cryptographic definitions of properties necessary to fulfil expectations.
 We have provided insights into definitions of secrecy and verifiability, allowing us to learn and appreciate the underlying intuition and technical details of these notions.

 Equipped with definitions, we can build election schemes that can be proven to behave as expected.
 And, as an illustrative example, we reviewed Helios'16, which was built and proven secure in this way.
 The definitions can also be used to analyse existing election schemes, and vulnerabilities have been uncovered.
 Indeed, we have described a series of vulnerabilities that were discovered during the analysis of Helios 2.0, which advanced our understanding of system behaviour and prompted the design of Helios'16.
 Moreover, the definitions are applicable beyond Helios.
 For instance, Smyth, Frink \& Clarkson~\cite{2014-election-verifiability} have shown that neither Helios-C (an extension of Helios)~\cite{Cortier14:verifiability} nor JCJ (an election scheme achieving coercion resistance)~\cite{JCJ10} satisfy the definition of universal verifiability, and propose a variant of JCJ that does.
-The definitions are also applicable to a variant of Helios~\cite{Adida08} that uses a mixnet.
-We leave determining whether that variant satisfies ballot secrecy and verifiability as an exercise for the reader.
+Moreover, Smyth has shown that implementations of the mixnet variant of Helios do not satisfy universal verifiability, and proposes a variant that satisfies both universal verifiability~\cite{Smyth18:HeliosMixnetVerifiability} and ballot secrecy~\cite{Smyth15:ballotSecrecy}.